DarkSeraphim/dora/README.md

  - CLONE_DIR: directory to clone repo in, defaults to "/var/www"

- - MOUNT_POINT: path to serve the site from, defaults to "/"
+ - SITE_ROOT: path to serve the site from, defaults to "/"

  - PORT: port to listen on, defaults to 8080